JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 - Student with roll number **10** waits for (9 + 30 + 20) = **59** units.
 - Student with roll number **31** waits for (30 + 20 + 10) = **60** units.

-Here is how the new wait times will look like.
+Here's how the new wait times look:

 {{< chart >}}
 type: 'bar',